mike-ward/waywards/_posts/2020-06-10-scan-documents-to-pdf-with-google-drive.md

 But wait you say, I don't have a scanner.
 Well if you have a smart phone I've got good news, you have one.

-You'll need an app called, [Google Drive](https://www.google.com/drive/download/).
-Google Drive is free, private online-storage for your documents and spreadsheets.
+You'll need an app called, "Google Drive".
+Google Drive provides free, private online-storage for your documents and spreadsheets.

 Once Google Drive is installed (many smart phone vendors preinstall it), open the Google Drive app and press the large plus button icon in the